Anello-Photonics/docs-A1/docs/drive_testing.rst

 ==================================
 Drive Testing Best Practices
 ==================================
 Please review these best practices prior to drive testing.
+Note that the EVK and GNSS INS algorithms are currently optimized for wheeled land vehicles.
+For support on other vehicle types, please contact support@anellophotonics.com.

 **Important:** If you would like help from the ANELLO team on data analysis and fine-tuning, we ask that you please share: